RedisLabs/redislabs-docs/content/embeds/cluster-dns-embed.md

     node3.redislabscluster.mydomain.com   A    3.3.3.3
     ```

-### Zero-configuration using mDNS (Development option only) {#zeroconfiguration-using-mdns-development-option-only}
+### Zero-configuration using mDNS {#zeroconfiguration-using-mdns-development-option-only}

-{{< note >}}
-mDNS is not supported for use with production environments and should only be used in development or test environments.
-{{< /note >}}
+Development and test environments can use [Multicast DNS](https://en.wikipedia.org/wiki/Multicast_DNS) (mDNS), a zero-configuration service designed for small networks.
+Production environments should _not_ use mDNS.

-mDNS (Multicast DNS) is a standard protocol that provides DNS-like name resolution and service discovery capabilities
+mDNS is a standard protocol that provides DNS-like name resolution and service discovery capabilities
 to machines on local networks with minimal to no configuration.

-Because not all clients support mDNS, ensure first that the clients that are connecting to the cluster actually have mDNS support,
-and that the network infrastructure permits mDNS/multi-casting between them and the cluster nodes.
+Before adopting mDNS, verify that it's supported by each client you wish to use to connect to your Redis databases.
+Also make sure that your network infrastructure permits mDNS/multi-casting between clients and cluster nodes.

 Configuring the cluster to support mDNS requires you to assign the cluster a `.local` name.

-For example, if you want to name the Redis Enterprise Software cluster `redislabscluster`, enter `redislabscluster.local` in the FQDN field.
+For example, if you want to name the Redis Enterprise Software cluster `rediscluster`, specify the FQDN name as `rediscluster.local`.

-When using the DNS or mDNS option, failover can be done transparently and the DNS is updated automatically to point to the IP of the new master.
+When using the DNS or mDNS option, failover can be done transparently and the DNS is updated automatically to point to the IP address of the new primary node.

 ## IP-based connections